sap-tutorials/Tutorials/tutorials/s4sdk-setup/s4sdk-ci-setup.md

 ```
 ![Jenkins Deployment using helm](images/9.PNG)

 With this, we have setup a Jenkins master which makes use of the custom Docker image that was created for SAP S/4HANA Cloud SDK, using Kubernetes deployment.
 The Jenkins master exposes port 8080 on an external `LoadBalancer`.
-We also create the service user that is required to create Jenkins agents on-demand.
+We have also created the service user which is required to create Jenkins agents on-demand.

-The Jenkins that we are setting up now, is preconfigured with the libraries and the plugins that are required to execute the SAP S/4HANA Cloud SDK Pipeline.
+The Jenkins that we have deployed is preconfigured with the libraries and the plugins that are required to execute the SAP S/4HANA Cloud SDK Pipeline.

 In order to examine the deployment status, please navigate to `Workloads` menu and please wait until the deployment status turns green.
 This will take few minutes.